HeroicWorld

 *Always Check with your physician before starting any exercise routine.

 * Stretch properly to loosen up before doing any exercises, especially before using heavy weight.
+The older you are the more warm up time you will need.

 * Warm up properly before hitting the weights.
 Start off slowly!!